Max-Mogilski/Max-Mogilski/README.md

 - 💻 Currently working on "shopNow" ecommerce website

-- 🧠 I’m currently preparing for coding interview
+- 🧠 I’m currently preparing for a coding interview

 - 📫 How to reach me **maxmogilski@gmail.com**